ubccr/xdmod-supremm/docs/analytics.md

 In addition to editing the help text, you can also remove an analytic if it is not pertinent to your center.
 To do this, you need to remove the analytic from the `/etc/xdmod/efficiency_analytics.json` configuration file.
 For example, to remove GPU Usage from showing in the XDMoD interface, you would remove lines 58-109 from this file.
 The lines to remove are shown below.

+**As of Open XDMoD 11.0, the histogram configuration setting `rotate` is deprecated.
+Please update any custom analytic configurations you may have.**

 ```json
 58      {
 59              "analytic": "GPU Usage",